 Park your car and wander up the path to the porch and back door or round to the front and into the hall.
 Hang up your coats, take off your walking boots or sandals and start to relax.
 Ahead is the fabulous galley kitchen, well-equipped with electric oven and induction hob, fridge/freezer, combi-microwave and dishwasher creating a lovely space to rustle up a meal.
 You will find the washer/dryer in the porch with lots of other useful items.
 The dining room, with oak parquet floors and hand-crafted staircase up to the lounge, is flooded with natural light with the dining table taking centre stage for you to gather round, enjoy a meal or play cards and board games after dinner.
-The welcoming twin bedroom with views toward the garden can also be found on the ground floor with a twin zip-and-link bed (which can be made up into a double on request).
+The welcoming twin bedroom with views toward the garden can also be found on the ground floor.
 Enjoy a bubble bath or take an invigorating shower in the stylish bathroom and dry off with lovely soft towels.
 In this reversed level quirky cottage, you can relax in the lounge on the first floor with views over the garden and towards the coast.
 Settle down on the comfortable sofas, plan your holiday activities or watch a film on Sky TV or on the DVD player.
 If there is a nip in the air put on the coal burner effect electric fire set in the feature slate fireplace and lose yourself in a good book or watch the sun set over the sea.
 The second bedroom leads off the lounge and has been designed for a good night’s sleep with the comfortable king-size bed.
 The property is full of period features, interesting objects and all the thoughtful little extras to enhance your stay.